 Because of this policy, and this belief, we try to add as little as possible to the grapes, and let natural fermentations and flavors happen.

 We use minimal sulfites because we believe in protecting the fresh, healthy character of the grapes that a lot of people spend a lot of time and energy and money to grow.
-An unfortunately high number of the “natural” wines that we’ve tasted (because we love the values behind them) have been, frankly, awful.
+An unfortunately high number of the “natural” wines that we’ve tasted (because we consider ourselves to be natural wine makers and love the values behind them) have been, frankly, awful.
 We find detectable levels of bret, high VA, and H2S to be wine flaws, not characteristics of terroir, and these can almost always be prevented with minimal additions of sulfites to healthy grapes.

 Besides sulfites, our goal is to add nothing else.
 If all goes well, we will spontaneously ferment, allow natural malo-lactic conversion, and basically let the wine gods perform their magical metamorphosis.

-We are not opposed to, and will use on occasion depending on the grapes and the wine: cold soaking, extended maceration, barrel aging (new & used, French & American Oak, depending on the grapes, and maybe even some Chestnut), and filtration.
+Our wine making is a minimal intervention approach – more wine “escorting” than making.
+Each batch of each vintage is handled uniquely, based on what we believe will elicit the greatest, most delicious quality from the grapes.
+We are not opposed to, and will use, on occasion depending on the grapes and the wine: cold soaking, extended maceration, barrel aging (new & used, French & American Oak, depending on the grapes, and maybe even some Chestnut), and filtration.